How To Start A Colorful Flower Cutting Garden — With Or Without A Backyard

 City dwellers or those lacking green space can start their cut flower gardens in containers.
 Before you decide which florals to place on your balcony, roof, or patio, consider how much light your space gets and what direction that light comes from.

 Palmer recommends using your compass (or, more realistically, the compass app on your phone) to measure what direction your outdoor area faces.
-North-facing spaces will likely get the least summer sun and will only be suitable for low-light varieties, while south-, west-, and east-facing ones are typically more conducive to light-loving plants.
+North-facing spaces will likely get the least amount of summer sun and will only be suitable for low-light varieties, while south-, west-, and east-facing ones are typically more conducive to light-loving plants.

 If you live in a city, you'll want to take the extra step of monitoring how much of your space sits in shadow throughout the day and place your containers in the brightest spot possible.